BlueLemming/BlueLemming/README.md

 - 👋 Hi, I’m @BlueLemming
-- 👀 I’m interested in streching
+- 👀 I’m interested in too many things to coherently list here.
-- 🌱 I’m currently learning how to write better
+- 🌱 I’m currently learning how to write better.
 - 💞️ I’m looking to collaborate on anywhere i can be useful
 - 📫 How to reach me - you could message me ;)